SEARCH YOUR ESSAY

 Having said that, such a pessimistic view can be easily proven wrong/quashed by delving deeper into the reality.
 Those found rejecting this technology and its application are the ones who are nearing retirement and will be replaced by their younger counterparts who can interact with IT and its various manifestations effortlessly and effectively, ruling out any possibility of conflicts.
 Furthermore, the current recruitment criteria are based on the ability to handle this modern introduction efficiently, and even existing staff is being trained to familiarise them with this new invention.
 Such factors blur any possibility of society falling apart, owing to ability or inability to handle information technology.

-Overall, I strongly dissent with this notion and feel that the day is not far when everyone will become acclimatized with various forms of information technology, leaving hardly anyone out of the scope of this development.
+Overall, I strongly dissent with this notion and feel that the day is not far when everyone will become acclimatized with various forms of this new innovation, leaving hardly anyone out of the ambit of this development.